Kwannnnn/DevTools/README.md

 ## 2. Spotbugs - Custom bugs
 The following bugs were intentionally added to test the functionalities of SpotBugs according to the given assignment.
 Of course, after adding them to the code and having a report generated, the bugs were removed so as not to break the build.

+The report file with introduced bugs can be found [here](doc/spotbugs.html).

 ### 2.1.
 Unread field
 A variable `unreadVar` of type `String` was declared inside the `BookCase` class.
 However, since it is never used by any methods or other classes, The `UnreadFields` detector of SpotBugs found this and returns an `URF_UNREAD_FIELD` error.